-- ACTION: Increase effective environmental literacy instruction for K-12 students by formal and informal educators. - OUTCOME: Teachers and students are aware of opportunities to engage in STEM programs and can employ their knowledge to support sustainable practices. - ACTION: Increase effective environmental literacy communication to stakeholders, including how ecosystem change affects economic, social, and cultural values, as well as implications for conservation and management. - OUTCOME: Lifelong learners make choices and decisions based on information learned through informal science education and outreach opportunities.
+• ACTION: Increase effective environmental literacy instruction for K-12 students by formal and informal educators.

+- OUTCOME: Teachers and students are aware of opportunities to engage in STEAM (Science, Technology, Environment, Arts, Math) programs and can employ their knowledge to support sustainable practices. - ACTION: Increase effective environmental literacy communication, including through expanded technological approaches, to stakeholders, including how ecosystem change affects economic, social, and cultural values, as well as implications for conservation and management. - OUTCOME: Lifelong learners make choices and decisions based on information learned through informal science education and outreach opportunities. - OUTCOME: All members of a community incorporate a broad understanding of their actions on the environment into decisions as individuals and a community.